-Tanner Tolbert Shares Comical Photos From He And Jade Roper’s Gender Reveal
+Tanner Tolbert Shares Comical Photos From His And Jade Roper’s Gender Reveal

 “I love Emmy’s reaction and Emmy and Brooks are going to be the best big siblings ever,” one more person wrote.

-As The Inquisitr previously reported, this particular pregnancy was not planned by Roper and Tolbert.
+As The Inquisitr previously reported, this particular pregnancy was not planned by the couple.

 “No, this one was not planned.
 Very much an accident, and very much a surprise when Jade told me,” Tolbert previously said of his reaction upon finding out about his wife’s pregnancy.